 Alliance for Community Trees Groups are United in an Effort to Plant Trees for a Better Tomorrow

 Local impact happens when community-based tree planting organizations create projects that involve citizens, schools, churches, and government.
-This is the work of the more than 150 members of the Alliance for Community Trees program.
+This is the work of the 160 members of the Alliance for Community Trees program.
 These passionate nonprofit organizations are the boots on the ground — a grass-roots network united in their purpose of improving communities and towns across the country with trees.

 With more than 90% of Americans living and working in towns and metropolitan areas, the need for informed action on a local level is greater than ever.
-The Alliance for Community Trees is an integral part of making that happen.
-The network members help deliver our shared mission in the communities they serve.
+The Alliance for Community Trees network is an integral part of making that happen.
+These committed organizations help deliver our shared mission in the communities they serve.